 Here are some questions that we should answer in our plan:

 Warning - do not use the same plan for every project.
 The template simply provides a starting point.
-Work with your team to right-size your risk management plan.
+Work with your team to tailor your risk management plan.

 The risk management plan should be commensurate with the size and complexity of your project.
 That is, for simple projects, your risk management plan may be a page or two.
 For large, complex projects, the plan may be much longer.

-Work with your team to ensure healthy discussion about how you will manage risks.
+Talk with your team.
+How will you identify and manage risks?
 Much of the value of the plan is not in the physical document - it's in the discussion and interaction with your team.

 “If you go to work on your goals, your goals will go to work on you.
 If you go to work on your plan, your plan will go to work on you.
 Whatever good things we build end up building us." —Jim Rohn